Careers and Employability Service

 Three men in a tech office

-A graduate job can be defined in several ways but here are just two: it can be a job for which a degree is the minimum entry requirements or a job that a graduate does.
+A graduate job can be defined in various ways, but here are two common interpretations: it can be a job for which a degree is the minimum entry requirements or a job that a graduate does.

 Find out about the direct entry route, graduate trainee and graduate training schemes - the most popular ways for graduates to start their working lives.